davidpallmann/hashnode-backups/cl4vt0lmq0hlf9vnvc0ztc19o.md

 > "Not being able to govern events, I govern myself." —Michel de Montaign

 Event-driven architectures use events to communicate between decoupled services.
 An event is simply a message that reflects a state change or an update, such as placing an order or running out of an item in inventory.
 Event-driven architectures are commonly used to interconnect microservices.
 With event-driven architectures, there are no point-to-point connections between software; instead, everything flows through a common event bus.
 You can easily add or remove software components without having to modify existing components.

 [Amazon EventBridge](https://aws.amazon.com/eventbridge) (hereafter "EventBridge") is a message service for event-driven applications.
 AWS describes it as "a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services".
 EventBridge can interconnect not only your own services, but also 90+ AWS services and 20+ SaaS applications.

+This area was once the domain of on-premise Enterprise Service Bus products.
+EventBridge in the AWS cloud adds more capabilities and global reach, without having to manage servers.
 Typical message latency between sending and receiving an event is about half a second, but this can vary.
 EventBridge has an [uptime SLA](https://aws.amazon.com/eventbridge/sla/) of 99.99% (4 9's).

 You pay for events published in EventBridge.
 All state change events published by AWS services by default are free.
 Custom events, opt-in AWS service events, and third-party SaaS events are charged at $1 per million events published.
 Always confirm latest rates and terms on the [pricing page](https://aws.amazon.com/eventbridge/pricing/).